 Polk Penguin Conservation Center at the Detroit Zoo

-No better place to start celebrating spring than at the new penguin exhibit at the Detroit Zoo.
-The Polk Penguin Conservation Center opened in 2016.
-Home to more than 80 penguins of four species – gentoo, macaroni, rockhopper and king – the arctic dwelling has a chilled, 326,000-gallon, 25-foot-deep aquatic area where visitors can watch penguins above and below as they explore their new digs and deep-dive.
+There’s no better place to start celebrating spring than at the Detroit Zoo.
+Expect to meet more than 2,000 animals of more than 200 species as you explore the zoo.
+A particular highlight?
+The Polk Penguin Conservation Center, which is home to more than 80 penguins of four species – gentoo, macaroni, rockhopper and king.
+The arctic dwelling has a chilled, 326,000-gallon, 25-foot-deep aquatic area where visitors can watch penguins above and below as they explore and deep-dive.

-While you’re at Great Lakes Crossing Outlets, be sure to stop by Legoland Discovery Center Michigan, a truly massive Lego experience for kids and adults who like to play with the infamous interlocking blocks.
-Build like a Lego Master, hop on the Lego ride and experience the awesome Miniland.
+While you’re at Great Lakes Crossing Outlets, be sure to stop by Legoland Discovery Center Michigan, a truly massive Lego experience for kids, teens, and adults who are fans of the infamous interlocking blocks.
+Go on a Lego factory tour, hop on an interactive Lego ride, and enjoy some action-packed viewing in the 4D cinema.

 Enjoy a hot dog at Comerica Park